 Identifying Depression In Your Child

-That said, if you look closely enough for symptoms, pay attention to their mood, and consistently keep track of their behaviors, you may be able to identify depression in your child and help them get the treatment they need.
+That said, if you look closely enough for symptoms, pay attention to their mood, and consistently keep track of your child’s behavior, you may be able to identify and help them with treating their depression.

 It is important to note that symptoms of depression may manifest differently from child to child, and what resembles depression for one may not for another.
-The following symptoms are meant to be used as a baseline guide- if you are concerned that your child is experiencing depression, contact a mental health professional specializing in treating children.
+The following symptoms are meant to be used as a baseline guide; if you are concerned that your child has depression, contact a mental health professional specializing in treating mental health conditions like depression in children.

 Research suggests that children as young as three years old can begin showing symptoms of depression.
 Children who have not yet developed the ability to understand and translate complicated feelings often have some of the most varied symptoms.
-Some of the most common depression symptoms in young children include:
+If you suspect that your child feels depressed, it might help to look for some of the most common depression symptoms in young children, such as:

 • Changes in appetite, either acting hungrier or saying that they are not hungry